top of page

 Chief Executive

-Heather takes small groups of interested people to Rwanda to see for themselves some of the projects which the Trust has supported, and how life-changing these can be, as well as meeting the people of Rwanda in their own environment.
-Many of these travellers return home to continue supporting the work of the Trust - hence its success in a relatively short period of time Aside from activities associated with Rwanda, Heather's interests are reading, cinema, music, travel and entertaining, and she runs a weekly keep fit group.
-A divorcee of many years, she has three grown up children, and one grandchild.
+Over the years, small groups of interested people have visited Rwanda with Heather to see for themselves some of the projects which the Trust has supported, and how life-changing these can be, as well as meeting the people of Rwanda in their own environment.
+Many of these travellers return home to continue supporting the work of the Trust - hence its success in a relatively short period of time.
+Aside from activities associated with Rwanda, Heather's interests are reading, cinema, music, travel and entertaining, and she runs a weekly keep fit group.
+She has three grown up children, and a number of grandchildren.

 Tony Brennan